Toll Free:+1 877 317 1178

 Groups of eight (8) or larger are eligible for our group rate discount.
 We also have special rates available for non-profit groups like schools, community groups, teams, etc.

-You will need to bring good footwear, warm clothing, a camera (optional) and if you have any dietary restrictions, please bring a snack that you know works for you.
-Also, if you will require medication during the tour it is a good idea to bring 2x what you would expect to use, just in case.
+You will need to bring good footwear, warm clothing, a camera (optional).
+Please also bring at least 1L of water in a durable (non-glass) container, and a cave-friendly, pocket-sized snack.
+If you will require medication during the tour it is a good idea to bring 2x what you would expect to use, just in case.

 Footwear must be closed-toe and should have a sturdy tread.
 Hiking boots or shoes are best, but a sturdy running shoe will also work.
 Other options include rubber boots or winter boots (in the winter)